ORS 5 [ORS]

 A dedicated launch launch vehicle for a total cost of less than $20 million was baselined, with Athena-1c, Minotaur-1, Pegasus-XL and Super-Strypi being considered.
 The launch cost cap has since been removed, as no provider could be found.

 In July 2015, Orbital ATK was selected as the launch provider with a Minotaur-4 derived vehicle with an additional Orion-38 fifth stage from Cape Canaveral to be used.
+The added 5th stage serves to lower the inclination of the orbit.

 |Type / Application:||Space surveillance|